WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==
+= 2.1 =
+* Ramped up the version number because the last one was just getting silly
+* Interface changes to make the editor take up more screen space.
+Including hiding the WP admin menu and footer.

 = 2.0.16 =
 * Fixed problem saving PHP documents - PHP-Parser library wasn't included in the codebase correctly